 7) Print Doodle Art pages and color

 8) Homemade crayons-Melt little crayon stubs in foil cupcake liners.
 Cool and color with your new creation.
+See #208 for another idea for old crayons.

 9) Bingo stamper (dot marker) coloring pages from Oriental Trading Company.
 Here are some free printable dot pages from DLTK, Making Friends, and Early Learning Activities.